HL7/cqf-measures/input/pages/measure-terminology-service.md

 }
 ```

-The result of the `activeOnly` parameter is to exclude the inactive code, even
+The result of the `activeOnly` parameter set to `true` is to exclude the inactive code, even
 though it was explicitly included in the value set definition.

 ##### Version-specific expand